arjan-tools/docs/docs.md

     - **reject:** error

 **distributionExists**
-- **description:** check if a cloudFormation distribution exists for a given domain. if it doesnt exist, the promise resolves a null.
+- **description:** Check if a CloudFormation distribution exists for a given domain.
+If it doesn't exist, the promise resolves a null.
 - **params: (domainName)**
     - **domainName:** string: domain of your site i.e. yoursite.com
 - **returns:** Promise(resolve, reject)